What Price Advice

 I wrote this book for three reasons...

-pricing theories have languished.
-The logic behind commissions date back to early 1900s and hourly rates mid 1900s.
+3. pricing theories have languished.
+The logic behind commissions dates back to early 1900s and hourly rates mid-1900s.
 Compared to advances in IT, HR, pricing theories are badly dated.
-What Price Advice simplist aim is to advance the debate with alternatives for professionals that want to move beyond fees v commission or hourly rates v value.
-I'd welcome comment/debate.
+What Price Advice simplest aim is to advance the debate with alternatives for professionals that want to move beyond fees v commission or hourly rates v value.

 Only logged in customers who have purchased this product may leave a review.